Logo

 Carroll Shelby did so and Rootes, pleased with the results, named the upgraded model the Tiger.

-In October 2007, Carroll Shelby ended his licensing agreement with Unique Performance due to numerous issues of customer complaints where vehicles were not delivered.
+In October 2007, Carroll Shelby ended his licensing agreement with Unique Performance after customers complained that vehicles had not been delivered.

 In 2008, Halicki won a case against Carroll Shelby, who was selling "Eleanor" using the trademark name and copyrighted image.